shreekumar3d/thejas32-testbed/README.md

 THEJAS32 runs directly on an external clock, offering a single core 100 MHz RISC-V CPU with a IO interfaces - UART, SPI, I2C, PWM and GPIOs.

-This board sets up THEJAS32 a test microcontroller, controlled by 1 Raspberry Pi Picos.
+This board sets up THEJAS32 a test microcontroller, controlled by a Raspberry Pi Pico.
 Some of the IO interfaces are routed to the Pico.
 This opens the door for many types of experimentation and learning, including clock control, timing, peripheral emulation, etc.